ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 > If you want to be assisted by:
 >
 > - OVHcloud partners, who are certified and experts on our products, to assist you with your migration or perform it on your behalf, please click [this link](https://www.ovhcloud.com/en-gb/private-cloud-migration/).
-> - our OVHcloud technical experts for tailored support and advice at every stage of your migration project, please click [this link](https://www.ovhcloud.com/en-gb/private-cloud-migration/).
+> - Our OVHcloud technical experts for tailored support and advice at every stage of your migration project, please click [this link](https://www.ovhcloud.com/en-gb/private-cloud-migration/).
 >

 This guide will utilise the notions of a **source vDC** and a **destination vDC**.
 Please find an index of the tasks you will be performing: